Bayesian Optimization for QAOA: Results

 \textit{Quantum noise --} Another relevant issue in the state-of-the-art NISQ devices are the sources of quantum noise which can interfere with the quantum circuit.
 Every device has different sources of noise depending on the underlying technology.
 In order to simulate it without specifying the device technology we add random noise on every QAOA parameter.
 In this way Eq.~\eqref{eq:qaoa_state} for the Max-Cut problem is modified as:

 where $\beta_l^i$ and $\gamma_l^{(i,j)}$ act differently on every qubit/edge of the graph at every layer because they are affected by Gaussian random noise with mean zero and standard deviation $\sigma_{QN}$.
-In Fig.~\ref{fig:noise} we plot $R$ as a function of depth at different values of $\sigma_{QN}$ on the 10 nodes graph for the Max-Cut problem.
+In Fig.~\ref{fig:noise} we plot $R$ and $F$ as a function of depth at different values of $\sigma_{QN}$ on the 10 nodes graph for the Max-Cut problem.

 By increasing $\sigma_{QN}$ and $p$, we expect to obtain a worse approximation ratio $R$ because the error accumulates along the circuit as the number of parameters grows.
 Indeed, as we can see in the figure, from $p \geq 5$ the obtained $R$ decreases w.r.t.~the noiseless case, decreasing even by $20\%$ for $p = 9$ with $\sigma_{QN} = 0.1$.
-For $p \leq 3$, however, $R$ increases with $p$, which indicates that, for shallow circuits, Bayesian optimization is robust against noise.
+Considering $\sigma_{QN} = 0.001, 0.01$, both $R$ and $F$ grow/remain stable up to $p = 7$ which indicates that, for shallow circuits, Bayesian optimization is robust against noise.

+We care to stress that the case $\sigma_{QN} = 0.1$ was considered in order to show the effect of an exponential growth of machine noise.
+Realistically, a Gaussian white noise with variance $0.1$ affecting each of the parameters (in range $[0, \pi]$, see Appendix~\ref{sec_details_BO_2}), would completely destroy the state preparation.
+In fact at $p = 9$ the fidelity $F$ is the same as $p=1$ (Fig.~\ref{fig:noise} (a)).